vdinovi/Starfox64/README.md

+## Update
+The course is over and my website-demo is being hosted here: https://www.calpoly.edu/~vdinovi/

 ## CPE 471 - Final Project Proposal - *Starfox 64*
 Vittorio Dinovi - vdinovi@calpoly.edu

-## Update
-The course is complete and a website demo is being hosted here: https://www.calpoly.edu/~vdinovi/

 > My final project will be a simplified rendition of the original level from *Starfox 64*.